 A Soak for Not-So-Colorfast Denim

+Do your favorite dark jeans keep bleeding?
 Denim in rich colors such as dark indigo or black may bleed easily, dyeing other fabrics in the wash or even rubbing off on your body, especially if the denim gets wet while you wear it.
-Prevent this tint trauma by soaking the denim for an hour in 2 quarts of cold water mixed with 1/2 cup each of white vinegar and salt.
-Rinse out the denim; if you notice any dye in the rinse water, soak the item for an additional hour.
+Prevent this tint trauma by soaking the jeans in vinegar and water for an hour.
+Mix 2 quarts of cold water with 1/2 cup each of white vinegar and salt.
+Rinse out the denim.
+If you notice any dye in the rinse water, soak the item for an additional hour in the water, vinegar and salt mixture.

 The first wash often removes a good deal of dye from denim, making it fade faster than you may like.
-Set the dye by selecting cold water and a small or medium load size on the washing machine, depending on the size and quantity of denim items.
+Set the dye by selecting cold water on a small or medium load size on the washing machine, depending on the size and quantity of denim items.
 Once the water starts to fill the machine, add 1 cup of white vinegar.
 Turn the denim inside-out, whether it is a pair of jeans or a jacket.
 Run the usual wash and rinse cycles without adding detergent or fabric softener.
 Air-dry the denim after the final rinse.
 An extended spin cycle after the final rinse helps remove excess water.
-Pull or shake the denim back into its original shape before hanging it on a clothesline or setting it on a drying rack.
+Pull or shake the denim back into its original shape before hanging it on a clothesline or setting it on a drying rack to help set the jeans to prevent fading.

 Beneficial Boosts From Vinegar